AsherGeorgy/My-Portfolio/Python/Capital Asset Pricing Model.md

 calculate_sharpe_ratio(tickers, 0.0417, 0.05)
 ```
 ## Note:
 One limitation of the provided code lies in the assumption made during the annualization of the standard deviation in the `calculate_sharpe_ratio` function.
 The code multiplies the standard deviation by the square root of 12 to convert it to an annualized measure, assuming that the `interval` parameter in the `periodic_stock_returns` function is set to "1mo" (monthly data).
 However, if it is set to any other value, such as "1d" for daily data or "1y" for yearly data, this assumption would lead to inaccurate annualization of the standard deviation.
-In such cases, the code would fail to appropriately adjust for the different intervals, potentially resulting in incorrect Sharpe Ratio calculations and misleading risk-adjusted performance assessments.
+In such cases, the code would fail to appropriately adjust for the different intervals, potentially resulting in incorrect Sharpe Ratio calculations and misleading risk-adjusted performance assessments. <br>
 To rectify this limitation, the code should dynamically adjust the annualization factor based on the actual interval specified in the `periodic_stock_returns` function.
 This adjustment can be achieved by introducing a conditional statement that selects the appropriate annualization factor corresponding to the chosen interval, ensuring accurate conversion of standard deviation to an annualized measure regardless of the data interval used.

-# Summary:
+# Summary
 This project presents a thorough exploration of the Capital Asset Pricing Model (CAPM) and the Sharpe Ratio, along with their practical implementation in Python.
 It combines theoretical explanations with hands-on coding examples.

 # ____________________________________________________________________________